C'est l'amour: Background and release

-In 1987, Alec Mension, a Belgian artist who had already released several singles in his country, recorded in Tony Visconti studio, in London, a song he wrote in English-language, entitled "Don't walk away".
+In 1987, Alec Mansion, a Belgian artist who had already released several singles in his country, recorded in Tony Visconti's studio in London a song he wrote in English, entitled "Don't Walk Away".
 However, no recording company agreed to sign a contract with him, because nobody thought that the song had potential.
-Mension decided to re-record the song adding French voices to the English mix.
-He then re-wrote the lyrics in French-language along with his two brothers, Benoît and Hubert, and the song was re-entitled "C'est l'amour".
-The music video accompagning the song shows two of the singers in an elevator, dressed as baggage handlers and performing the song; the elevator goes up and down and welcomes various people, that what gives rise to various situations.
+Mansion decided to re-record the song adding French voices to the English mix.
+He then re-wrote the lyrics in French along with his two brothers, Benoît and Hubert, and the song was re-entitled "C'est l'amour".
+The music video accompanying the song shows two of the singers in an elevator, dressed as baggage handlers and performing the song; the elevator goes up and down and welcomes various people, which gives rise to various situations.

 "C'est l'amour" was eventually released in early September 1987.
-The cover art was made by Steve Sauvage who also made those for Muriel Dacq's first two singles.
+The cover art was made by Steve Sauvage who also designed the covers for Muriel Dacq's first two singles.
 It was re-issued in 1993 in remixed versions named "Unity Power mixes".
-In 2007 and 2008, the song was performed at the RFM Party 80 concert tour in which numerous artists of the 1980s, including Alec Mension, participated.
+In 2007 and 2008, the song was performed at the RFM Party 80 concert tour in which numerous artists of the 1980s, including Alec Mansion, participated.